nishantvarma/dotfiles/README.md

 [The above information can be represented as an outline.]

-It would be great if process tree can be mapped to this concept.
+Need to see if everything: window, process etc., can be mapped to an outline.
+For example, `pid` 1 has a window `pid/win/1` and output `pid/out/1/<tree>`.

-This idea can be *closed* if programs can output such filesystem `outlines` that can be opened in `vifm`!
-For example, `pid` 1 has an output `pid/out/1`.
+This idea can be *closed* if programs can output such filesystem `outlines` that can be opened in explorers!

 # operating systems